ChesterRocheAllen/AI-Chatbot/README.md

 `Code2` is data stored in knowlage base

 # Outputs
-Each version is asked ten questions, with their token usage, response times, and answers recorded for comparison.
+Each version is asked 7 questions, with their token usage, response times, and answers recorded for comparison.

 ## Code1